jacobrask/styledocco/README.md

 ## Acknowledgements

 A lot of the heavy lifting in StyleDocco is done by the excellent [Marked](https://github.com/chjj/marked) module by Christopher Jeffrey.
-The original [Docco](https://github.com/jashkenas/docco) by Jeremy Ashkenas and [Docco Husky](https://github.com/mbrevoort/docco-husky) by Mike Brevoort were also of great help to this project.
-[Knyle Style Sheets](https://github.com/kneath/kss), a similar project written in Ruby, has also been an inspiration to StyleDocco.
+The original [Docco](https://github.com/jashkenas/docco) by Jeremy Ashkenas and [Knyle Style Sheets](https://github.com/kneath/kss) have also been sources of inspiration for StyleDocco.